kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 +++
-title = "Getting started with Katib" description = "How to set up Katib and perform hyperparameter tuning" weight = 20
+title = "Getting Started with Katib" description = "How to set up Katib and perform hyperparameter tuning" weight = 20